Juudini/Juudini/README.md

 </p>

 <p align="left">
-    <i> I'm Juani.<br>
-        Currently, my focus is on backend development, where I delve into the realms of JavaScript, databases, and sharpen my skills in this domain.<br>
+    <i> Currently, my focus is on backend development, where I delve into the realms of JavaScript, databases, and sharpen my skills in this domain.<br>
         I'm open to collaborating on interesting projects and firmly believe in the power of teamwork.<br>
     </i><br> </p>